Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges: Properties of DOTA

 \subsection{Image Sources}

-We count the proportion of three image sources (Google Earth, satellite and aerial images) in terms of the number of images, number of instances and pixel area in Tab.~\ref{tab:source_dist}.
-We can see that the carefully selected Google Earth images contain the majority of positive samples.
+\jian{The images in DOTA-v2.0 are from three different sources, \ie, Google Earth images, GF-2 and JL-1 (GF$\&$JL) satellite images, and the CycloMedia~\cite{cyclomedia} airborne images.
+Tab.~\ref{tab:foregorund} shows the statistics of three image sources in terms of the images area, objects area, and foreground ratio. } We can see that the carefully selected Google Earth images contain the majority of positive samples.
 Nevertheless, the negative samples are also important to avoid positive sample bias~\cite{torralba2011unbiased}.
-The collected satellite and aerial images are close to the real-world distribution and provide enough background area.
+The object distributions in the collected GF\&JL satellite images and CycloMedia airborne images are close to those in real-world applications and provide enough background area. \jian{It is worthwhile to notice that DOTA-v2.0 contains both RGB images and grayscale images.
+More precisely, the images collected from Google Earth and CycloMedia are often RGB-rendered versions of original aerial images, and the images from GF-2, JL-1 are 8-bit per pixel optimally converted from their original panchromatic band in 10-bit.
+However, during those spectral rendering and bit-length optimization processes, the structure and appearance information of the image content are always consistent and the images are feasible for recognition-oriented tasks~\cite{AID}.}

+\jian{The acquisition dates are available for all the images from GF-2, JL-1, and CycloMedia, and for $27\%$ of the images collected from Google Earth.
+As the main goal of our task is to recognize objects in aerial images by relying on visual cues, for which the geolocation of an image is insignificant for the process, DOTA-v2.0 does not provide the geolocation of its images.}